Surrogacy: A guide for NZ employers

 Extended leave (up to 26 or 52 weeks)

-Intended parents are not entitled to special leave for pregnancy appointments (as they are not pregnant)
+Intended parents are not entitled to special leave for pregnancy appointments.

 For surrogate mothers